Grow Your Own

 2. Toilet rolls make great seed starter pots; Simply cut the roll in half around the middle.
 Make for cuts at one end of the roll.
 Fold these cuts in as you would to close a box.
 Fill with soil and you’re ready to go!

-3. Egg shell ‘pots’ are great ways to reuse household ways; Wash and dry old egg shells.
+3. Egg shell ‘pots’ are great ways to reuse household waste; Wash and dry old egg shells.
 Make a small hole in the bottom for drainage.
 Decorate if you like.
 Fill with moist soil.
 Add seeds.

 4. Reuse an old sandbox or paddling pool; If your children have outgrown their sandbox or paddling pool, you may consider converting this into a garden bed.
 This gives your child continued ‘ownership’ of a familiar space and encourages a sense of responsibility to the gardening project.